ntnhut/LeetSolve/docs/source/Mathematics/565_Array_Nesting.md

 3
 ```

-This solution identifies and calculates the length of array nesting sequences within the given array `nums`.
-It uses a boolean array `visited` to avoid revisiting elements.

 ### Complexity

 * Runtime: `O(n)` where `n` is the size of the `nums` array.
 * Extra space: much less than `O(n)` since [`vector<bool>`](https://en.cppreference.com/w/cpp/container/vector_bool) is optimized for space efficiency.

+## Key Takeaway

+The problem of finding the length of the longest cycle in an array can be efficiently solved using a cycle detection approach.
+This solution efficiently detects cycles in the array by using a boolean array to mark visited elements.

+By iterating through each element in the array and visiting the cycle starting from each unvisited element, the solution identifies the length of each cycle and updates the maximum length accordingly.
+This approach ensures that each cycle is visited only once and maximizes the length of the longest cycle in the array.